eProsima/Fast-DDS-monitor/docs/rst/user_manual/user_manual.rst

 ###########

 This section explains every window element and every button functionality of the application.
-To see a fast tutorial on how to start using this application to start monitoring a real network, please refer to :ref:`start_tutorial`.
+To see a fast tutorial on how to start using this application to monitor a real network, please refer to :ref:`start_tutorial`.

 .. toctree::